Inbound Sales and Marketing

 For now, understand that effective SEO is made up of the following criteria:

-T for Technical: All of your on-page elements, site loading speed, onsite optimization, and more.
+T for Technical: All of your on-page elements, site loading speed, onsite optimization (See Checklist), and more.

 R for Relevancy: Keywords that you’re trying to rank for and how relevant they are to your target searcher.